bourgeoisor/xivtodo/README.md

 ![brand_green](https://user-images.githubusercontent.com/3271352/121793388-ecb93c80-cbd4-11eb-9c88-549be5832789.png)

-XIV·ToDo is a series of helpful dashboards, checklists and tools to help visualize and clear Final Fantasy XIV's various content.
+XIV ToDo is a series of helpful dashboards, checklists and tools to help visualize and clear Final Fantasy XIV's various content.

 This site is currently hosted at [https://xivtodo.com](https://xivtodo.com).